Azusa Senou

 Azusa Senou (瀬能 あづさ, Senō Azusa), is a Japanese singer, actress and model.
-She was a former member of the Japan's idol group Coco in the late 1990s.
+She has been a former member of Japan's idol group Coco in the late 1980s.

 Biography

 Azusa was born in Atsugi, Kanagawa, Japan, and made her solo debut on 4 September 1991.
 She was a founding member of Coco, though she left in 1992.
 She has since retired from the entertainment business.
-She married baseball player Takuro Ishii in 1996, but the marriage ended in divorce four years later.